AndreMIsidoro/tools/README.md

-	bloodhound - BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment bloodyAD - Interacts with the LDAP domain controoler in order to perform AD privesc impacket-dacledit.py - Python script to read and manage the Discretionary Access Control List of an object powersploit - Collection of powershell modules
+	bloodhound - BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment bloodyAD - Interacts with the LDAP domain controoler in order to perform AD privesc impacket-dacledit.py - Python script to read and manage the Discretionary Access Control List of an object impacket-secretdump - Python scrip extract sensitive information from a compromised system, such as password hashes, Kerberos tickets, and other credentials stored in Windows' LSASS (Local Security Authority Subsystem Service) powersploit - Collection of powershell modules

 ## Ldap - Kerberos